 If I meet the threshold, do I automatically get into YPP?

 No. Every channel that meets the threshold will go through a standard review process.
-Our team will review your channel as a whole to check if it meets our YouTube monetization policies.
-Only channels that follow our policies and guidelines are able to monetize.
+Our team will review your channel as a whole to check whether your channel meets our YouTube channel monetization policies.
+Your channel also must not have any active Community Guidelines strikes in order to apply.
+Channels that follow our policies and guidelines can monetize.

 We’ll send your channel for review once you meet our valid public watch hours and subscriber threshold.
 So it doesn’t matter if your subscriber or watch hour counts drop below the threshold while waiting for review.
 If you’ve met the threshold and applied for YPP, we’ll still review your channel for YPP suitability.

-Channels will lose monetization if they violate any of the YouTube monetization policies, regardless of their watch hours and subscriber count.
+Channels will lose monetization when they violate any of the YouTube channel monetization policies.
+This loss of monetization will happen regardless of their watch hours and subscriber count.